 - Mail your gift to: Scripps College Development Office, 1030 Columbia Ave, Claremont, CA 91711.
 Make check payable to Scripps College and designate Scripps College Academy.

-- For more giving options, please contact Kristen McInnis, Executive Director of Institutional Advancement, or visit the Scripps College giving home page.
+- For more giving options, please contact Jennifer Mangali, Director of Foundation, Corporate and Government Relations, or visit Scripps College Giving.